Snowflake-Labs/sf-samples/samples/rdkit/README.md

 The following repo provides code examples of getting started with making use of RDKit on Snowflake using Snowpark for Python.

-The blog post that accompanies this repo is `TO BE FILLED IN`.
+The blog post that accompanies this repo is `https://medium.com/@cur6382/cheminformatics-in-snowflake-using-rdkit-snowpark-to-analyze-molecular-data-9136afb2b10f`.

 To get started:
 1. Fill in the `creds.json` file with the credentials to your Snowflake account.